"You Got This!" Kid Superintendent has an inspiring pep talk to start the school year

 By the end, you'll be ready to go back to school yourself!

-Jermaine's mom, Kristin Boyd, said the video came together thanks to the work of Lone Cricket Productions and a promise that Jermaine would get some Taco Bell for his performance.
+Jermaine's mom, Kristin Boyd Edwards, said the video came together thanks to the work of Lone Cricket Productions and a promise that Jermaine would get some Taco Bell for his performance.

-"You Got This!"
-Kid Superintendent has an inspiring pep talk to start the school year
+She also happens to be the Communications Director for the Reading School District.

+She decided to put the inspirational video together after the new school year celebration was canceled, courtesy of the pandemic.